The Occupation of the American Mind: 2019 screening in Takoma Park, MD

-Benjamin F. Kramer, a member of the Maryland House of Delegates, condemned the city's sponsorship of the film, saying: "What is next on the agenda ...
-Should we reflect on 1933 Germany for just a little guidance? ...
-Perhaps soon you will require your Jewish business owners to place Stars of David on their storefronts so that later it will be easier to identify them and smash their windows, or perhaps just a government promoted synagogue burning or two ... after all, it’s just the Jews."
+Benjamin F. Kramer, a member of the Maryland House of Delegates, condemned the city's sponsorship of the film, saying: "What is next on the agenda...
+Should we reflect on 1933 Germany for just a little guidance?...
+Perhaps soon you will require your Jewish business owners to place Stars of David on their storefronts so that later it will be easier to identify them and smash their windows, or perhaps just a government promoted synagogue burning or two... after all, it's just the Jews."
 Peter Franchot, Maryland's comptroller, also expressed opposition to the film's screening and its content.
 He said the "city council need to make the call today to cancel this showing and relegate this movie—and its anti-Semitic values—back to the dark fringes of our society."
 Eight out of the nine members of the Montgomery County Council similarly asked for cancelling the screening of the documentary as they said the film was anti-Jewish.
 Tom Hucker, the only member of the council who did not sign the request, said that he was not comfortable doing so when he had not seen the film yet.

 Ron Halber, the executive director of the Jewish Community Relations Council of Greater Washington, who preferred not to participate in the screening, said, "We have a city that has decided to spend taxpayer dollars on a discredited film that is anti-Semitic in nature."
 He added that the film "could have been written by the Hamas propaganda playbook."

 Benjamin Douglas, a member of Jewish Voice For Peace of DC Metro, while noting that the JCRC does not speak for all Jewish people, said: "we want people to watch the movie and decide for themselves".
 Zainab Chaudry, the Maryland Director for the Council on American–Islamic Relations, said "If we shut down debate, then we're basically saying it's my way or the highway, and that's not government's place to say that."
 Deepak Kenkeremath, an organizer of a yearly "Voices from the Holy Land" event, who attended the circle of protesters who gathered outside the community, considered the event as a case study: "Here we are with protesters waving banners and signs claiming this film is anti-Semitic when they haven’t even seen it".
 He continued to say that the fact that the screening was not canceled would show other local jurisdictions not to back down.

-Attempted Screening at Jackson-Reed High School
+Attempted screening at Jackson-Reed High School

-A student group at Jackson-Reed High School have filed a lawsuit against their school for refusing to allow them to show the film, citing grounds for showing the film under the First Amendment.
-As of April 2024, the lawsuit is ongoing.
+The Arab Student Union, a student group at Jackson-Reed High School, cooperated with the ACLU of DC to file a lawsuit against their school for refusing to allow them to show the film, citing grounds for showing the film under the First Amendment.
+The school leadership then reached an agreement with the student group allowing them to screen one of three alternative films (The Wanted 18, Farha, or 5 Broken Cameras).